openMMF/Multimode-Floquet/README.rst

 * HOW TO INSTALL

+Make sure that the your  OS environmentis correctly setup in make.inc.

 A simple Makefile is included in the distribution.
 As a requirement, your system should have the library LAPACK.